What are the major things addressed in the HIPAA law?

 The administrative security requirements are put in place to ensure patient data is correct and accessible to authorized parties.
 As a healthcare professional or business, there are several administrative requirements that you must fulfill to be compliant of the HIPAA privacy law.
 They include:

 - You must appoint a privacy officer to be in charge of data security and oversee HIPAA compliance.
+Services like Curogram is a perfect solution for this.

 - Identify select employees who will have access to PHI.